anirbanmukherjee2709/tsai_end2.0_Session_2/README.md

     E2 = 0.5 * (t2 - a_o2)^2
     E_Total = E1 + E2

-σ above represents sigmoid activation function [Formulae: 1/(1+e^(-x)]
+σ above represents sigmoid activation function [Formula: 1/(1+e^(-x)]

 ## Derivation of backpropagation (Explain each major step)
 Since our primary objective is to reduce error or the difference between prediction and actual output (remaining constant, denoted by t1 and t2), we need to change our parameters/weights (w1 to w8) as they are affecting the prediction value.
-This in turn changes the values of h1, h2 and O1, O2 (O1, O2 being the predicted values).
+This in turn changes the values of h1, h2 and O1, O2 (O1, O2 being the pre-activated predicted values).

 Backpropagation calculates the gradients of error function with respect to weights.
 The calculation proceeds backwards through the network changing the weights so as to reduce the error.
 Here we assume that when one of the weights is changed the other weights remain constant.